 Next time I’m in Umbria, I’d like to visit and discover more about Chiesa del Carmine.

 06134 La Bruna

-For the Chiesa del Carmine Estate Manager, David Lang, without whom I may never have discovered this estate.
-However, I’m sure I’ve driven past on the SS3 to Perugia!
+For the Chiesa del Carmine Estate Manager, David Lang, I may never have discovered this estate without whom.
+However, I’m sure I’ve driven past it on the SS3 to Perugia!